Naturally Occurring Polymers (Triple Only)

 No answer provided.

-Which two functional groups are present in every amino acid?
+a) Name the two functional groups in amino acids.

 Answer

-What type of reaction links amino acids together during protein formation?
+b) What type of bond links amino acids?

 Answer